Developer: Jaleco Publisher: Jaleco Release: 03/91 Genre: Action

 There are numerous secondary items that give Whomp ‘Em the feel of a Capcom title.
 Your life bar starts at three hearts.
 By collecting gourds like the bullets in Bionic Commando you can raise that to twelve.
 You have a single life although there are unlimited continues.
 However you can collect a maximum of three lanterns that function like lives/energy tanks in Mega Man.
 Although this is loosely based on Wonderboy in Monster Land someone is clearly a fan of Capcom’s work.

 The Mega Man comparisons continue even further.
 The introductory level gives way to a stage select where can attempt different “tests”.
 Each test does not have a cleverly named antagonist, but they do drop a totem.
 These totems grant new abilities, some for the spear, some separate.
-These abilities aren’t mandatory for progress but they do make certain levels easier if completed in a particular order.
+These abilities are not mandatory for progress but they do make certain levels easier if completed in a particular order.

 Unlike the Mega Man games these abilities are unlimited in their use.
 The new abilities learned come in few flavors.
 Some are both offensive and utility.
 Dart allows you to throw spears and create platforms or attack enemies although it is weak.
 The spinning spearhead can break down walls and repel attacks but that is near impossible to pull off.
 The Fire spear creates a small blast of flame and was my default for most of the game.
 You can also gain the ability to freeze enemies, web them up and toss them around, and even create a flying nimbus.
 The last ability earned after completing all tests is the Death Breath, which unleashes a dragon that destroys all enemies on screen at the cost of one heart.

 A lot of these abilities are cool but ultimately see little use throughout the game.
 Certain powers like the spider web and freeze work on very few enemies.
 Depending on the order of the levels tackled you’ll either use certain abilities frequently or outright ignore them altogether.
 This is where the game’s nonlinear setup works against it.
-Because the game had to be designed around the basic spear the other abilities don’t get as much time to shine.
+Because the game had to be designed around the basic spear the other abilities do not get as much time to shine.
 Not that Whomp ‘Em is a short game but one or two more stages like the final level that allowed you to put all these skills to use would have been great.

 Despite having a single life Whomp ‘Em is an easy game, at least until the end.
 It is very easy to grind out gourds to build up your life bar.
 You won’t need the full twelve hearts to breeze through the majority of the game since your spear is so powerful.
 Potions are in ready supply, enabling you to brute force your way through even the toughest boss battles.
 Unlimited continues are nice although the lack of checkpoints is not.
 The ease with which you’ll run through Whomp ‘Em ends in its final level.
 This one stage is far too long for its own good and throws every gimmick in the book to see you die.
 There is a particularly nasty zero gravity segment with infinitely respawning enemies that is a nightmare.
 And it culminates in one of the most insane final boss battles on the NES.